What is Water Hardness & What Causes It?

 Water hardness test strips can determine how much dissolved mineral you have in your water.
 The video below shows how easy it is with Indigo Water Hardness Test Strips.

 Coffee Taste & Brewing

-If you’re a coffee afficionado, you have an opinion on what good coffee tastes like & what makes it so.
+If you’re a coffee aficionado, you have an opinion on what good coffee tastes like & what makes it so.
 For some, the fineness of the grind or darkness of the roast is key.
-For others, it’s how you brew it that matters be that French press, vacuum, drip or espresso.
+For others, it’s how you brew it that matters be that French press, vacuum, drip, or espresso.